-The ADVIA Centaur TNIH assay meets the IFCC Task Force on Clinical Applications of Cardiac Bio-Markers' definition of a high-sensitivity troponin assay.
-10
+The ADVIA Centaur TNIH assay meets the IFCC Task Force on Clinical Applications of Cardiac Bio-Markers' definition of a high-sensitivity cTn assay.

 - 1. Total imprecision (coefficient of variation) at the 99th percentile value of 47.34 pg/mL (ng/L) is below 10%. - 2.
-Greater than 50% of measurements from individuals in the healthy patient population used to determine the 99th percentile value were above the LoD of 1.60 pg/mL (ng/L).
+Greater than 50% of measurements from both male and female subjects in a healthy population (AACC Universal Sample Bank) were above the LoD of 1.60 pg/mL (ng/L).